Zach-GH/DiscreteMath/README.md

 # DiscreteMath
-My projects from MAT230 using Latex
+My homework and projects from MAT230 using Latex